BetterDiscord/docs/docs/users/index.md

 ### Live Editor

-BetterDiscord allows you to modify your Discord application and see the changes apply in real-time.
+BetterDiscord allows you to modify your Discord application and see the changes apply in real time.

 ### Transparency

 BetterDiscord can make the Discord application partially see-through leading to very cool designs and desktop environments.

-### Public Servers

-BetterDiscord adds a public server directory sourced from [DiscordServers.com](https://discordservers.com/).
-This is different from the built-in discovery feature of Discord because DiscordServer is a community-run listing and does not have the same requirements as discovery.

 ### Dual Boot